mwtilton/devops/Setup-Process.md

 `Hidden Folders`
 `File extensions`
 [X] Windows Search
+##DO NOT RUN FROM ISE
+--Run prepRebuild

-[ ] Need to install Firefox
+[X] Need to install Firefox
 [ ] Set Firefox as default
 [ ] pin Firefox to taskbar

-##DO NOT RUN FROM ISE
---Run prepPostRebuild
-[ ] Make Github dir
-[ ] Clone repo into that

-X xDNSServer Zones
 [?]
 Keeping DNS Zones to 3.168.192 but those are the same as the servers IP addresses...
-X Uncomment out MyAccount
-X Set myaccount to personal account in all places

 --Run prepDC
 --Run BuildDC